cinghie/yii2-ionicons/README.md

 Configuration
 -----------------

-Add in the view for normal CSS and JS
+Add in the view for normal CSS

 ```
 use cinghie\ionicons\IoniconsAsset;